pzim-devdata/volumouse/README.md

 - `python3 -m pip install -r requirements.txt` in order to install dependencies and
-- `python3 volumouse.py` for being sure that tahoma starts
+- `python3 volumouse.py` for being sure that volumouse starts

 # Configure :